 - Travel and accommodation to access opportunities for making music

 Who can make the application?

-Applications for an Amber Music Award can be made by a parent* or carer* of a blind or partially child or young person.
+Applications for an Amber Music Award must be made by a parent* or carer* of a blind or partially sighted child or young person (please note that we are unable to accept applications that have been completed on behalf of a parent or carer).
 From the age of 16 a young person can make an application in his or her own right.
 We accept applications for more than one child in the same family but a separate application should be submitted for each child.

 *This should be a person who has parental responsibility for the child and with whom the child lives.

 Amber holds three award meetings per year.
 Applications should be submitted by the deadlines given below to guarantee they will be included for consideration at the meeting.
 Late applications will only be considered at the discretion of the trustees in exceptional circumstances.
 In most cased late applications will be carried over to the next meeting.

 How much funding can I apply for?

 You can apply for a Music Award to fund up to three school terms or a maximum 36 lessons or sessions across the school year.
 Music Awards for music lessons are usually only granted for one instrument.